vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 Different convontions for fixing up the

 beginning of the solar month The samkranti oi ingress of the sun into the different signs may take place at any hour of the day.
 Astronomically speaking the month starts from that moment.
-But for civil purposes, the month should start from a sunrise ; it should therefore start either on the day of the samkrānti or the next following day according to the convention adopted for the locality.
+But for civil purposes, the month should start from a sunrise ; it should therefore start either on the day of the saṁkrānti or the next following day according to the convention adopted for the locality.
 There are four different conventions in different States of India for determining the beginning of the civil month.

 Rules of Samkranti

-At the approximate time of each samkrānti, the true longitude of the sun is calculated by the above formula for two successive days, one before the attainment of the desired multiple of 30° of longitude and the other after it, and then the actual time of crossing the exact multiple of 30th degree is obtained by the rule of simple proportion.
-This is called the time of samkrānti or solar transit.
-The time interval between the two successive samkrāntis is the actual length of the month, The lengths of the months thus derived from the Sūrya Siddhanta compared with the modern values, s.c., the values which we get after taking the elliptic motion of the sun, and the shift of the first point of Aries are shown in Table No. 17, on p.
+At the approximate time of each saṁkrānti, the true longitude of the sun is calculated by the above formula for two successive days, one before the attainment of the desired multiple of 30° of longitude and the other after it, and then the actual time of crossing the exact multiple of 30th degree is obtained by the rule of simple proportion.
+This is called the time of saṁkrānti or solar transit.
+The time interval between the two successive saṁkrāntis is the actual length of the month, The lengths of the months thus derived from the Sūrya Siddhanta compared with the modern values, s.c., the values which we get after taking the elliptic motion of the sun, and the shift of the first point of Aries are shown in Table No. 17, on p.
 243, in which :

 Column (1) gives the names of months.